Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Watcher/Getting_Started/sensecap_watcher_getting_started.md

 ## Introduction

-SenseCAP Watcher is an AI watcher to help you monitor anomaly within a space and then take actions, which is for spatial intelligence.
+SenseCAP Watcher is an AI watcher to help you monitor anomalies within a space and then take actions.
+Simply speak to Watcher to give commands, and it will execute your desired tasks when the event occurs.
-It has a playful name called "Nobody," signifying that it is a robot with no body.

-By simply speaking out your command, it can assist in:

-1. Monitoring a designated space;
-2. Identifying and interacting with targets of your interest;
-3. Spotting noteworthy matters and feeding data to form insights.
+As a new comer for smart building / smart home system, SenseCAP Watcher is far more intelligent compared to current sensors and actuators.
+It understands what is happening within the space and then takes actions accordingly.

 ### Specification